Grayson County State Bank (Leitchfield, KY)

 Description

-Closure was voluntary by directors and bank turned over to State Banking Department for audit and liquidation.
+Directors voluntarily closed bank and turned it over to the State Banking Department for liquidation.

 Cause